Nosto/nosto-php-sdk/README.md

 ### Sending order confirmations using the Nosto API

 Sending order confirmations to Nosto is a vital part of the functionality.
-Order confirmations should be sent when an order has been completed in the shop.
+OrderConfirm confirmations should be sent when an order has been completed in the shop.
 It is NOT recommended to do this when the "thank you" page is shown to the user, as payment gateways work differently and you cannot rely on the user always being redirected back to the shop after a payment has been made.
 Therefore, it is recommended to send the order conformation when the order is marked as payed in the shop.

-Order confirmations can be sent two different ways:
+OrderConfirm confirmations can be sent two different ways:

 * matched orders; where we know the Nosto customer ID of the user who placed the order
 * un-matched orders: where we do not know the Nosto customer ID of the user who placed the order